License to enable additional tests for evaluation of display mura according to human visual perception

 Part of the Radiant Vision Systems TrueTest™ Software family, the TrueMURA license supplements the many benefits of TrueTest Software to efficiently perform image-based measurements for luminance, chromaticity, and adds specific tests to evaluate over 15 types of display mura.

 Illustration of some identifiable mura types in TrueMURA.

 A comprehensive display mura test solution from Radiant combines TrueTest Software with the additional TrueMURA license and a ProMetric® Imaging Colorimeter or Photometer to perform rapid, automated visual inspection of displays.
 TrueMURA uses a ProMetric imager to test all display characteristics simultaneously, capturing and processing data much faster and more accurately than a human inspector or a spot measurement device.

 - Windows® 10, 64 bit

 - Additional system requirements vary by camera.

 Comprehensive display test suite

-The TrueMURA module provides several mura tests in addition to what is offered in standard TrueTest Software.
+The TrueMURA Software license provides several mura tests in addition to what is offered in standard TrueTest Software.
 TrueMURA allows users to define a complete set of measurement parameters and set pass/fail criteria for different types, locations, and severities of mura in an image.
-The software module includes specific tests for identification and measurement of mura types including:
+The software license includes specific tests for identification and measurement of mura types including:

 Available in standard TrueTest™ Software: